Las Vegas shooting: Lawsuit filed as new questions raised over timeline

 Surveillance, emergency exits and advertising

-Paige Gasper, 21, of Wheatland, California, studies psychology at Sonoma State University and is slated to graduate next year.
+Gasper, 21, of Wheatland, California, studies psychology at Sonoma State University and is slated to graduate next year.
 Before she was shot October 1 at the Route 91 Harvest country music festival in Las Vegas Village, she was on the dean's list and working three jobs, her lawyers said.

 When bullets fired from the 32nd floor of the Mandalay Bay began ripping through the crowd, Gasper was shot in the right armpit, according to her complaint.
 The bullet went through breast tissue, shattered a rib, lacerated her liver and then exited her body, the lawsuit says.

 A good Samaritan took her to Spring Valley Hospital.
+She's since been released and is recovering at home in California, her lawyers said.

-Gasper's attorneys claim not only that MGM should've have responded more promptly to news of Campos' shooting, but hotel security should've noticed something was amiss on several occasions.
+Gasper's attorneys claim not only that MGM should have have responded more promptly to news of Campos' shooting, but hotel security should have noticed something was amiss on several occasions.
 Instead, the lawsuit alleges, MGM's negligence enabled one of its guests "to commit a mass shooting unencumbered."

 The hotel company failed to properly monitor its hotel by failing to notice the shooter carrying to his rooms.
 It also failed to notice the perpetrator setting up surveillance outside of his room, and didn't respond quickly enough after he broke the windows in his hotel room to start shooting, according to the lawsuit.

 Live Nation, the festival promoter, is also named in the suit for allegedly failing to "build and mark" adequate emergency exits and train its employees how to respond in an emergency.
+There was no plan in place for an emergency evacuation, and no announcer took over the sound system to provide instructions, attorney Chad Pinkerton alleged.

+"People were left unknowing, figuring out on their own how to escape," he told reporters.

 And while the lawsuit leaves the door open to add other manufacturers and designers of bump stocks, it specifically names Texas-based Slide Fire Solutions, which is already facing one lawsuit from a gun control group.
 Investigators say the Las Vegas gunman had bump stocks, which are legal, on 12 of his rifles, allowing him to fire them more like automatic weapons.